 Where to Stay in London

 Looking for a specific place to stay?
 Well, there ain’t no shortage of them.
 From hotels to Homestays, London has a bed for every weary head.
-These are our highest recommendations for places to stay in London.
+These are my highest recommendations for places to stay in London.